 Colleen Cooley is a Navajo river guide on the San Juan River.
-Water Flows Together, a recent film named after her paternal grandfather’s clan, captures her perspective on guiding and our connection to the land.
+Water Flows Together, a recent film named after her maternal grandfather’s clan, captures her perspective on guiding and our connection to the land.

 Becoming a river guide made sense to Colleen.
 Growing up on the Navajo Nation in Shonto, Arizona, she was immersed in the natural landscape.
 But it is perhaps surprising that there was no river or major body of water anywhere nearby.
 Even the closest water source was about fifteen miles away.